rikodot/kardi_notes_app/README.md

 ## TODO
+- [ ] have to cancel old search to perform a new one
+- [ ] missing webview activity and access network state permission??
+- [ ] option to export owner key and some debug logs even in the loading screen
+- [ ] consider moving config somewhere where android does not delete it when uninstalling the app
+- [ ] option for longer notes - separate db table only with longer content and normal table would have nullable long_note_id
 - [ ] search on phone does not scroll to result but selects it
 - [ ] dev web page to view feedback and send messages
 - [ ] note content & feedback content limit 65535 - we limit to plain 40000 and check if encrypted 65535 - stop 40k check and do better > 65535 error so user knows